-Its scroll wheel has picked up few coarse nubs that gave me better grip than I had on its processors.
-With more responsive and tactile feel, scroll wheel revamp was another helpful extra, however not sorely required.
+Its scroll wheel has picked up few coarse nubs that gave me better grip than I had on its predecessor.
+With more responsive and tactile feel, scroll wheel revamp was another helpful extra, however, not sorely required.

 Just like its predecessors, DeathAdder Elite runs on Razer Synapse 2.0 Software which is a navigable, clean interface that lets you create profiles, program buttons and link them with the games, alter RGB lighting, calibrate mouse for diverse surfaces, tinker with all types of setting and adjust your DPI sensitivity up to 16,000.

 Its software is intuitive and easy to use, particularly for those who have used Razer products before, particularly, the RGB lighting that handles yellow, purple and pink with incredible fidelity.
 Few RGB mice have problems displaying such colors, rather making them to look like dim red and blues, however, each one came through clearly here.

 It is one of the few all-purpose mice which really deserve distinction.
 It is equally adept with StarCraft II, Overwatch, The Withcer 3, Nova Coverts Ops, Marvel Heroes and Wild Hunt.

 It is best for real time strategy gamers, and its newer version will never disappoint for StarCraftII.
 You will never face any problem assigning your warriors to control groups as well as accessing them at touch of thumb button.
 Be it you need them to target particular enemies or obliterate each thing on their way.
 Marvel Heroes, a MMO Role Playing game which also needs the same level of furious clicking, also handled perfectly.
 Playing as Captain America, you will easily clear Venom and a host of Symbiotes out of the police station, and this mouse will help you find every target without any delay.